Casehero

 d.
 Median Spread portfolio returns = (10+…+6)-(1+…+5))

-Generate the average returns for each four of this momentum for every decade (the 1920s, 1930s, etc.).
-Does this affect your answer to (3) above?
+Generate the average returns for each four of these momentum for every decade (the 1920s, 1930s, etc.).
+Does this affect your answer to (3) above? - What are the appropriate benchmarks for AQR’s Momentum Funds?
+Will the net performance of the funds exceed those benchmarks?
+Why or why not?

-6. The advantageous correlation structure in Exhibit 5 was seen as a key selling point of momentum.
+- The advantageous correlation structure in Exhibit 5 was seen as a key selling point of momentum.
 Is this the right way to think about AQR’s Momentum mutual funds?
 If not, use the data in the Spreadsheet Supplement to construct a more informative set of correlations.
 Does anything in AQR’s story change?

 Not the questions you were looking for?
-Submit your questions & get answers.
+Submit your own questions & get answers.

-Case answers for AQR's Momentum Funds (A)
+AQR's Momentum Funds (A) Case Answers

-You will receive access to two case study solutions!
+We have uploaded two case study solutions!
 The second is not yet visible in the preview.

 Summary – AQR’s Momentum Funds:

-AQR was established in 1998 and headquartered in Greenwich, CT.
+AQR was established in 1998 and is headquartered in Greenwich, CT.
 In early 2009, AQR was considering the launch of three new retail mutual funds that would offer retail investors exposure to AQR’s Momentum Funds.
-Momentum is an effect in the market that investments that have performed well, will continue to perform well and those that have performed poorly will continue to perform poorly.

-Therefore, a momentum strategy is that a fund takes a long position in an asset that has shown an upward trending price and short-sell security that has been in a downtrend.
+Therefore, a momentum strategy is when a fund takes a long position in an asset that has shown an upward trending price and short-sell security that has been in a downtrend.
 The positions in the fund will be adjusted according to recent performances.

 This new momentum strategy is open to all investors and will be sold with the help of financial advisors.
-Our task is to figure out whether this strategy works well and a series of problems, such as benchmark and challenges, faced by AQR.
+Our task is to figure out whether this strategy works well and a series of problems, such as benchmarks and challenges, faced by AQR.

 Momentum Investment Strategy:

 Momentum investing is an investment strategy that aims to capitalize on the continuance of existing trends in the market.
-To participate in momentum investing, a trader takes a long position in an asset that has shown an upward trending price, or the trader short-sells security that has been in a downtrend.
+To participate in momentum investing, a trader takes a long position in an asset that has shown an upward trending price, or the trader short-sells a security that has been in a downtrend.

 The basic idea is that once a trend is established, it is more likely to continue in that direction than to move against the trend.